AdobeDocs/workfront.es-ES/help/quicksilver/review-and-approve-work/proofing/reviewing-proofs-within-workfront/configure-proofing-viewer-settings.md

      <li data-mc-conditions="QuicksilverOrClassic.Draft mode"> <p><strong>Use desktop app as default</strong>: By default, static and video proofs open in the Web Proofing Viewer in your web browser, and interactive proofs open in the Desktop Proofing Viewer app.
 This setting lets you configure the Desktop Proofing Viewer as the default viewer for all types of proofs (static and video, as well as interactive).
 For more information about this setting, see in the article .
 For comparative information about the two viewers, see <a href="../../../review-and-approve-work/proofing/proofing-overview/understand-differences-between-web-viewer.md" class="MCXref xref">Differences between the Web Proofing Viewer and the Desktop Proofing Viewer overview</a>.</p> </li>
      -->

-   * **Al hacer clic en hipervínculos en una prueba** (disponible solo en el Visor de pruebas de escritorio): seleccione una opción para especificar qué sucede en el Visor de pruebas de escritorio al hacer clic en un vínculo configurado para abrirse en una nueva pestaña o ventana del explorador.
+   * **Al hacer clic en hipervínculos en una revisión** (disponible solamente en el Visor de revisión de escritorio): seleccione una opción para especificar qué sucede en el Visor de revisión de escritorio al hacer clic en un vínculo configurado para abrirse en una nueva pestaña o ventana del explorador.

      Esta configuración está vigente para todas las pruebas interactivas que abra.